Military Working Dogs Take to the Water in Unique Training Event

 |0

-This work, Military Working Dogs Take to the Water in Unique Training Event [Image 3 of 3], by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Working Dogs Take to the Water in Unique Training Event, by Michelle Thum, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.